KotlinCrypto/MACs/benchmarks/README.md

 # benchmarks

-Benchmarks for tracking performance of `hash` implementations.
+Benchmarks for tracking performance of `MACs` implementations.

 **NOTE:** Benchmarking is run on every Pull Request.
 Results can be viewed for each workflow run on the [GitHub Actions][url-actions] tab of the repository.